kubeshark/scripts/dfir/README.md

 ## Offline Investigation

-Files are continually uploaded to the provided S3 bucket.
-The bucket structure will include a folder per Worker where the folder name includes a run ID to denote restarted Workers.

-You can view a specific folder or the entire bucket.

 To view the saved traffic files, you'd need to provide the S3 URL to Kubeshark's CLI:
 ```Shell
 kubeshark tap --pcap s3://<bucket-name>/
 ```
-The above runs Kubeshark as a standalone application that feeds only from the file.
+The above runs Kubeshark as a standalone application that downloads and feeds only from the files.
 Make sure your AWS configuration is similar to the one that was used to upload the files.

-Please keep in mind that this is WIP and as with any programming language, so many things can go wrong.
+Please keep in mind that this is WIP.
 Please use with caution!

 ## Troubleshooting